luckmanali/adhan-scheduler/README.md

 ```

 ### set_fajr_x_mins_before_sunrise()
-You can update the fajr a number of minuets before sunrise.
+You can update fajr 'x' number of minuets before sunrise.
 (If you want a late fajr alarm instead of a super early one)

 | Parameters    | Description                                                             | Type  | Required  |  Default  |
 | ------------- |:-----------------------------------------------------------------------:|:-----:|:---------:|:---------:|